Mortgage Q&A: “What is a lender overlay?”

 While this is true as far as the FHA goes, the particular lender you may be speaking with could require a minimum FICO score of 640.

-This is their comfort zone.
-Perhaps they’ve looked at default data and found that borrowers with scores below 640 happen to miss mortgage payments frequently.
+Well, this happens to be their comfort zone.
+Perhaps they’ve looked at default data and found that borrowers with credit scores below 640 miss mortgage payments frequently.

 If they want to maintain a good relationship with the FHA, they’ll throw in that credit score overlay to ensure they only make quality loans, even if the FHA doesn’t require them to do so.

-This reduces buyback risk and ensures they’ll continue to be able to do business with the FHA.
+This reduces buyback risk and ensures they’ll continue to be able to do business with the FHA in the future.

 After all, the last thing a lender wants is to lose its ability to make certain loans, assuming they plan to sell them off to the FHA, or Fannie and Freddie.

-The opposite was true for Wells Fargo, which imposed a minimum credit score of 600 for FHA loans, before succumbing to pressure from HUD to lower their minimum credit score to 500, assuming other criteria were met.
+The opposite was true for Wells Fargo, which in the past imposed a minimum credit score of 600 for FHA loans, before succumbing to pressure from HUD to lower their minimum credit score to 500, assuming other criteria were met.

-This is but one example of a lender overlay – there are literally hundreds of overlays required by individual banks and lenders throughout the country.
+The credit score example is just one of the many lender overlays you’ll come across – there are literally hundreds of overlays required by individual banks and lenders throughout the country.

 Additionally, the guidelines may indicate that you can get a new mortgage just days after a short sale if you remained current on payments, but most lenders will impose overlays to deny you.